 The modern home uses far more appliances than was the case in the past.
-Barely your smartphone and PC consumption makes a huge difference.
-The so called term “vampire load” is dreaded nowadays more than ever, with the modern society demanding an ever-growing number of devices and appliances.
+Barely your smartphone and PC consumption make a huge difference.
+The so called term “vampire load” is dreaded nowadays more than ever, with modern society demanding more devices and appliances.
 All of them use electricity even in a standby mode (hence the term), making up to 5% of your overall electricity consumption.
 A scary discovery, but not completely unexpected.
 To cut on your bills, you simply need to measure how much electricity you are using and see how to go about decreasing vampire load.

-To smart meter electricity, a good meter is needed.
+A good meter is needed to read electricity accurately and economically.
 Following from the previous topic, metering vampire load is a good starting point.
-There is a number of satisfactory tools to be found online - e.g. Energy Vampire Calculator from Duke Energy will give you a good idea on how much your devices and kitchen appliances are draining your bill.
+There's a number of satisfactory tools to be found online - e.g. Energy Vampire Calculator from Duke Energy will give you a good idea on how much your devices and kitchen appliances are draining your bill.

 A plug-load electricity usage monitor is the easiest way to alleviate the costly outcome.
 Some popular choices include: